WZDMATL/wzdmatl/README.md

 ### I'm a Business and Profit Consultant, Developer, and Community Activist!

-- 🔭 I’m currently working on a healthcare application used to put patients in the forefront of their health
+- 🔭 I’m currently working on a revolutionary applications used across industries
-- 🌱 I’m currently learning everything about the blockchain and React
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers, content creators, and community activists
-- ⛓ Present Goal: Contribute to more web and app projects and blockchain dapps
+- ⛓ Present Goal: Contribute to more web and app projects
 - ⚡ Fun fact: I love art --> all types of art.

 <br />